vipl-dbd/ComputerArchitecture_NiosV/README.md

 Lab 5.
 Nios V processor with customized architecture for a software application

 Folder organization: <br />
-./code: assembler a C programs <br />
+./code: assembler and C programs <br />
 ./labs: pdf documents for hands-on exercises <br />
 ./SoC_configurations: binary files to configure the FPGA of a Terasic DE0-Nano board <br />